jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 reports that it isn't needed (eg, if no serial or parallel adapter is present), then the driver is discarded.

-If you type the `MEM /D` command, you'll see that BASIC-DOS most of the usual built-in DOS device drivers, although the only ones that really do much at this point are:
+If you type the `MEM /D` command, you'll see that BASIC-DOS has most of the usual built-in DOS device drivers, although the only ones that really do much at this point are:

-  - CON (ie, a unified screen and keyboard driver)
+  - CON (combined screen and keyboard driver)
   - COM1, COM2, etc.
   - CLOCK$
   - FDC$ (yes, BASIC-DOS block drivers can have names, too)